20 Innovative Strategies for Speech Therapy

 14. Be Forgetful

-Pretending to forget something is a clever way to encourage the child to step in and remind you, thus practicing their speech.
-For instance, you might say, “I can’t remember where I put your toy.
-Do you know where it is?”
-This prompts the child to use their language skills to communicate what they know.
-Being forgetful in this context encourages the child to engage in problem-solving and reinforces their ability to recall and verbalize information.
+Pretending to forget something is a playful way to get children to step in and use their words.
+For instance, say, “I forgot where I put your toy.
+Can you remind me?”
+This approach encourages them to engage in problem-solving and use their memory to communicate what they know.

 Know More: Innovative Speech Therapy Strategies to Enhance Your Practice